-Edythe is a performance artist with an interdisciplinary practice that marries visual art, film and theatre.
-Described as “Surreal and sassy as fuck” (Great SEXpectations) Edythe’s intuitive based practice confuses the glamorous and the grotesque creating dreamlike, visceral and playfully political performances that foreground queer feminist narratives.
+Described as “Surreal and sassy as fuck” (Great SEXpectations) Edythe is an interdiciplinary performance artist who confuses the glamorous and the grotesque creating dreamlike, visceral and playfully political performances that foreground queer feminist narratives.

 You can let us know your access requirements ahead of time by emailing email@example.com.